simplicateca/craft-selectplus-field/README.md

 Hiding under the hood are a bunch of features aimed at improving the content authoring experience and developer templating flexibility.

+## Installation

+This early release version is not currently available on the Craft Plugin store, and can only be installed via Composer.

+**Requires Craft CMS 4+**

+Run `composer require simplicateca/selectplus:4.0.1-beta` and then enable the plugin from "Settings > Plugins"

 ## Features

 Think of SelectPlus like a CSS file for your dropdown fields.